 Global Payment Program - California has created a global payment approach for the uninsured, which assists designated public hospital systems.
 This will help to focus on the value, not volume, of care provided to the uninsured, such as providing more primary and preventive care.
 The authority to implement the new Global Payment Program for Public Health Systems (GPP) is contingent upon CMS review and approval of the specific factors and parameters to be used in establishing the "points" system.
 Approximately \$2.9 billion in combined federal and state shares of expenditures has been allocated towards this new approach for demonstration year 11 as a part of CMS's approval of the California Medi-Cal 2020 demonstration extension, a portion of which is disproportionate share hospital (DSH) funding.
 The total amount available for the GPP is a combination of a portion of the State's DSH allotment that would otherwise be allocated to public hospitals and the amount associated with the SNCP (Safety Net Care Pool) provided under the "Bridge to Reform" Section 1115 waiver.
 Amounts for future years will be determined after completion of the first required uncompensated care report.
-The Medical Center received \$37,478 and \$34,821 in GPP funding in fiscal years ended June 30, 2018 and 2017, respectively.
+The Medical Center received \$39,575 and \$44,117 in GPP funding in fiscal years ended June 30, 2020 and 2019, respectively.

 Quality Incentive Program (QIP) - QIP is meant to meet the Managed Care Rule's exception that allows payments tied to performance.
-QIP converts funding from previously existing supplemental payments into a value based structure.
+QIP converts funding from previously existing supplemental payments into a value-based structure.
 QIP payments are tied to the achievement of performance on a set of clinically established quality measures for Medi-Cal managed care enrollees.
-As a result of participating in the QIP program, the Medical Center recognized \$21,137 in supplemental revenue and due from other government for the year ended June 30, 2018.
-The revenue is estimated based on analysis prepared by the California Association of Public Hospitals (CAPH) in development of the program, however actual amounts earned will not be known until fiscal year 2019.
-The Medical Center recognized 56% of the estimated amount.
+For the years ended June 30, 2020 and 2019, the Medical Center reported QIP revenues of \$30,251 and \$20,058, respectively.
+QIP revenues are included in supplemental revenues.
+Related QIP receivables as of June 30, 2020 and 2019 were \$34,678 and \$21,093, respectively.
+QIP receivables are included due from other governments.
+The revenue is estimated based historical payment history and anticipated changes to the program; however, actual amounts earned in fiscal year 2020 will not be known until fiscal year 2021.